huihuiyihan/dtkocher.github.io/_posts/2016-02-01-keys-to-the-kingdom-from-angular1-to-2.md

 The only things to notice in the template are:

-  + `ng-model="newTask"` - In Angular 1, ng-model is a way to associate/use a variable in the Tasks directive's scope to it's template.
+  + `ng-model="newTask"` - In Angular 1, ng-model is a way to associate and/or use a variable in the Tasks directive's scope in the template.
+It is also a way to pass data from one directive to the next.
   + `ng-click="addTask()"` - Here we are creating an on-click event and having it call the Tasks directive's `addTask()` function.
   + `ng-repeat="task in tasks track by $index"` - This is Angular 1's template version of a for loop.
 We are just looping through the tasks on the Tasks directive's scope and tracking each task by it's index.
 There will be a `<li></li>` tag created for each task.

-It is now time to build the actual directive now that we have the tags in the index.html and the template for it.
+Now that we have the tags in the index.html and template for the Tasks directive lets actually build it out.

 ``` javascript
 // tasks.js